atuinsh/atuin-ydoc-convert/README.md

 ### Functions

+* `get_fragment_xml(doc: yrs::Doc, fragment_name: String) -> String` \
+  Returns well-formatted XML for the fragment with the given name in the given document.
+Note that this is different than what you would get if you called `get_string()` on the `XmlFragmentRef`; the XML returned by this function is not identical to the XML that BlockNote uses to store documents.
+It is crafted to be suitable to be parsed by this library.
 * `convert_to_json(xml: String) -> Result<String, Error>` \
   Converts the XML to a JSON string.
 * `convert_to_json_pretty(xml: String) -> Result<String, Error>` \